Linzili1235/International-Trade-Big-Data-Visualization/writeup/midpoint.md

 ### Rationale

 The interactive world heatmap shows the magnitude of both import and export trades between USA and the other countries from year 2016 to year 2020.
-By selecting a year on the time scroll, it shows the trading pattern in this specific year.
-When the time scroll moves, it is clear to see the variance of trading patterns over these years.
-In addition, we will add heatmap onto each trading partner country, with the color intensity of the country indicating the quantity of import/export.
+By selecting a speed on the speed slider, it shows the trading pattern in this specific speed.
+As the time changes, it is clear to see the variance of trading patterns over these years.

 ### Data Preprocessing